prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_action_remove(const wchar_t* name, const wchar_t* action);
 ```

 This service removes a named ODE Action from a named ODE Trigger.
-The services will fail with DSL_RESULT_ODE_TRIGGER_ACTION_NOT_IN_USE if the Action is not currently in-use by the named Trigger
+The services will fail if the Action is not currently in-use by the named Trigger

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.